 In this example, the input feature vector x is a scalar.
-Class y_1 is assigned with the value +1, and class y_2 is assigned with the value -1.
+Class $y_1$ is assigned with the value +1, and class $y_2$ is assigned with the value -1.
 In such a way, the classification problem is approximated to a regression problem and could be solved using least-squares introduced in previous lectures.
 The least-squares approach gives an exact closed-form solution for the discriminant function parameters.
 However, it lacks robustness to outliers.
-As illustrated in Figure 2, we see that the additional data points in the right-hand figure produce a significant change in the location of the decision boundary, even though these points would be correctly classified by the original decision boundary in the left-hand figure.
+As illustrated in Figure 2, we see that a single outlier data point in the right-hand figure will cause a significant change in the location of the decision boundary, even though these points would be correctly classified by the original decision boundary in the left-hand figure.